-this batata bhaji or aloo sabzi recipe is maharashtrian recipe. generally we offer this simple but delicious batata bhaji as naivedyam or bhog to lord ganesha.
+Aloo sabzi recipe – this batata bhaji or aloo ki sabzi recipe is a Maharashtrian recipe.
+Generally we offer this simple but delicious batata bhaji as naivedyam or bhog to lord ganesha.

 - 1 green chili, chopped

-- ½ tsp lemon juice or as required
+- ½ teaspoon lemon juice or as required

-- ½ tsp sugar or as required (optional)
+- ½ teaspoon sugar or as required (optional)

-- 1 to 2 tbsp chopped coriander leaves
+- 1 to 2 tablespoon chopped coriander leaves

 - salt as required